 Consistency is key when earning credibility.
 Your ability to reliably perform with your content marketing will establish trust with your potential clients.
 This consistency and reliability will transfer to your performance as a real estate agent.
 Your blog should always be up to date and look actively maintained.

 Additionally, don’t force your website visitors to give more than they are willing to.
-This means no unnecessary registrations or information submissions just to be able to post a comment, live chat, or get other useful information.
+This means no unnecessary registrations for an email list or information submissions just to be able to post a comment, live chat, or get other useful information.

 Add a help or FAQ section to your website.
 This creates a quick resource section that’s useful for those looking for fast information.
 Don’t fall into the trap of making this a low-key sales pitch.
-You’ll gain more trust by keeping it focused on direct, correct, and honest information.
+The best real estate agents gain more trust by keeping it focused on direct, correct, and honest information.
+Potential buyers want to know that their chosen real estate professional is experienced.

 Finally, minimize the jargon in your content.
 Everyone is familiar with the overly used sayings that real estate agents use.
 As soon as they see them on your website you’ve lost the reader.
 Instead, stick with concrete statements and facts backed by data.
 This is more credible and helpful than abstract slogans and buzz words.

 This type of credibility can take time to build.
 But start now as a new real estate agent because the sooner you start, the sooner you’ll start seeing positive results.
-Ask satisfied clients for a testimonial or review.
+Follow up with satisfied clients for a testimonial or review.
 Ask fellow industry professionals for an endorsement.

 You can also include trust seals from trusted industry organizations.
 This lets you borrow their credibility to establish that first grain of trust.
 Include these seals on your website in prominent places.